Jasonchen0317/ML_Projects/assignment-3/README.md

 #### Part 2: Drone Object Detection

+Training and Validation Dataset: https://www.kaggle.com/datasets/dasmehdixtr/drone-dataset-uav , I picked about 500 images for training, and about 100 images for validating.

-The other python files are for drone detection.
+The other python files are for drone detection:

-config.py includes the configurations such as dataset path, hyperparameters for the model, classes, etc.
+config.py includes the configurations such as dataset paths, hyperparameters for the model, classes, etc.

-custom_utils.py includes functions for saving trained models, save plots, transforming images, etc.
+custom_utils.py includes functions for saving trained models, saving plots, transforming images, etc.

-datasets.py is used is for converting raw datas to dataset that will be fed to the model.
+datasets.py is used is for converting raw datas to datasets that fits the input of the model.

 model.py builds the model for this task, which is the fasterrcnn_resnet50_fpn from torch.